 (7) Sprinkling his suit of Vərt with Pearle.

-The above extract from the ‘INVOCATIO’ verse in complete form is composed of 12 rhyming couplets, with ‘Bromius’ an allusion to ‘Oxford’ because it is the 17th word in the poem beginning with a capital letter, while ironically ‘Vərt’ when spoken provides us with the schwa sound in English.
+The above extract from the ‘INVOCATIO’ in complete form is composed of 12 rhyming couplets, with ‘Bromius’ an allusion to ‘Oxford’ because it is the 17th word in the poem beginning with a capital letter, while ironically ‘Vərt’ when spoken provides us with the schwa sound.

 The name ‘De Vere’ originated in Normandy where the pronunciation of the word ‘Vert’ is completed without the final letter.
-While in being a prince he was blessed by divine ordination, therefore, still counting capitalised words ‘Vert’ becomes word number ‘XIX’ leading us to ‘Tau’ an allusion to ‘Christ’, Tau being letter ‘XIX’ in the Greek alphabet, a prominent symbol of Freemasonry.
+While in being a prince he was blessed by divine ordination, therefore, still counting capitalised words ‘Vert’ becomes word number ‘XIX’ leading us to ‘Tau’ an allusion to ‘Christ’, Tau being letter ‘XIX’ of the Greek alphabet and a prominent symbol of Freemasonry and the knights Templar.

 This same passage we find duplicated in “A Mid-Summer Nights Dream”.